wp-plugins/extrawatch/components/com_extrawatch/src/env/wordpress/readme.txt

-=== ExtraWatch Live Stats and Visitor Counter FREE ===
+=== ExtraWatch FREE (Live Stats, Heatmap, Click tracking, Download Monitor and more)  ===
 Contributors: matto3c
 Donate link: http://www.extrawatch.com/
-Tags: admin, widget, plugin, counter, anti-spam, stats, visitors, click map, countries, tracking, maps, location, geolocation, statistics, spam, flags, goals
+Tags: analytics, statistics, stats, tracking, widget, heatmap, clicks, conversion tracking, counter, anti-spam, stats, visitors, downloads, download monitor, click map, tracking, maps, location, geolocation, statistics, spam, flags, goals, analytics, click, heat map, mouse click, tap, touch, tracker, tracking, usability
 Requires at least: 3.2.
 Tested up to: 3.5.1.
-Stable tag: 2.2.1210
+Stable tag: 2.2.1214

-Popular visitor live tracking component ported from Joomla.
-Features: live stats,graphs,goals,history,anti-spam,blocking,nightly reports and more..
+License: GNU/GPLv2

+Optimize website and increase sales.
+Watch your visitors in real time, Click Heatmap, Conversion Tracking, Download monitor, Anti-spam, Email Reports

 == Description ==
-Popular visitor live tracking component ported from Joomla.
-ExtraWatch allows you to watch your visitors live stats and bots in real-time from the administration back-end.

-Especially their IP addresses, countries they come from, geographical location on a map, which pages they are viewing, their browser and operating system, it creates daily and all-time stats from these information plus unique, pageload and total hits statistics.
-Furthermore, you can block harmful IP addresses, see blocked attempts stats, evaluate the trend charts, and create goals based on many parameters.
-In the front-end, it displays the top countries, user and visit information for certain periods of time.
+Analyze your visitor behaviour, optimize website and then increase conversions and sales.
+Once called the "Swiss Army Knife" for every Wordpress website.
+See map of clicks on Heatmap, Facebook, Twitter and other Social media

-FREE version features:
+== FREE version features: ==

-- Live Stats
+➨ Live Stats
+- allows you to "watch" your visitors as they come to your website in real time
+- total time of each user session
+- monitor when user has left the website, marking session as inactive

-- Nightly Email Reports
+➨ Nightly Email Reports

-- Anti-spam and IP Blocking
+- summary report sent overnight so you can chech how your site performs in the morning

+➨ Goals
+- allows you to track various types of user actions, such as: visited page, page title, username, IP address, came from, country, URL and Form parameters, option to block or redirect such users
+- import / export goals

-- Graphs and Trends
+➨ Graphs
+- section contains daily and weekly bar charts for pages, goals, users .. etc.

+➨ Anti-spam
+- contains list of pre-defined spam words and blocked IP addresses, you can add your "bad words" into this list based on which the IP addresses will be blocked from your website

-- History
+➨ History

-- Goals
+- same as live stats but for previous days

+➨ Settings
+- various configuration params + 32 world languages

+➨ Other
+- asynchronous tracking - does not affect page speed
+- possibility to use also cloud-based version which stores data on 3rd party server

+➨ Not found any other feature?
+- ask for it using live chat or open a support ticke